influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

     #
 ```

-In this configuration mode, you explicitly specify the field and tags you want
+In this configuration mode, you explicitly specify the field and tags
-to scrape out of your data.
+to parse from your data.

-A configuration can contain multiple `binary` subsections for e.g. the file
+A configuration can contain multiple `binary` subsections.
-plugin to process the binary data multiple times.
-This can be useful
+For example, the `file` plugin can process binary data multiple times.
-(together with _filters_) to handle different message types.
+This can be useful (together with _filters_) to handle different message types.

-__Please note__: The `filter` section needs to be placed __after__ the `entries`
+**Note**: The `filter` section needs to be placed _after_ the `entries`
-definitions due to TOML constraints as otherwise the entries will be assigned
-to the filter section.
+definitions, otherwise the entries will be assigned to the filter section.

 ### General options and remarks